Wake Island: Japanese occupation, air raids, POWs

-After a successful American air raid by Task Force 14 on October 5, 1943, Sakaibara ordered the execution of all of the 98 captured Americans who remained on the island.
+After a successful American air raid on October 5, 1943, Sakaibara ordered the execution of the remaining 97 (one had been executed in July) POWs.
 They were taken to the northern end of the island, blindfolded and machine-gunned.
 One prisoner escaped, carving the message "98 US PW 5-10-43" on a large coral rock near where the victims had been hastily buried in a mass grave.
 This unknown American was soon recaptured and beheaded.
+The one that escaped created an issue for the Japanese, who had already buried the bodies at the end of the runway under coral sand.
+They then had to dig up and count all the bodies, confirming that one was missing.
+This would not be the final resting place, as near the end of the war in August 1945, the bodies were again dug up and reburied at Peacock Point in a mass grave but with multiple wooden crosses.
+After the war, they were exhumed again and buried at the U.S. National Cemetery of the Pacific.